equals-sum-all/Eco-equality/_includes/01-newspaper_article.md

-Here you'd see a link for the article
+Here you'd see a link for the article/leaflet